sanamedio/log-of-learning/notes-31-oct-2018.md

 - The size of data stored in queue can constantly increase if further phases are slow causing the program to crash arbirarily.
 - We need to create a busy_waiting on the done_queue in order to know when it is the time to close.
 - Writing a producer-consumer queue needs more effort.
+- Instead Queue from python library can be used which solves many of these issues.